Y. V. Reddy: Positions held

 In 1996, Reddy had been appointed deputy governor of RBI.
 He has also worked with the International Monetary Fund as executive director in 2002.
 Prior to joining the Indian Administrative Services (IAS), he worked as a lecturer from 1961.

 While in the IAS, he held the positions of secretary (banking) in Ministry of Finance and principal secretary in Government of Andhra Pradesh and has worked with the governments of China, Bahrain, Ethiopia and Tanzania.

 Reddy was Member of The Commission of Experts of the president of the UN General Assembly on Reforms of International Monetary and Financial System.
 In addition to the chair, Professor Joseph Stiglitz (USA), members of this UN Commission were drawn from Japan, Western Europe, Africa, Latin America, South and East Asia.

 Reddy was president of the Indian Econometric Society during 2011.
 Reddy was on the advisory board of Institute for New Economic Thinking (INET).
 The INET advisory board includes Nobel laureates as well as other prominent economists.

 Reddy was on International Advisory Board of the Columbia Program on Indian Economic Policies, Columbia University, New York.
 He was a Member of an informal international group of prominent persons on International Monetary Reforms.
 He was also on Advisory Group of eminent persons to advise the finance minister of India on G-20 issues.

-He was the chairman of the Fourteenth Finance Commission of India since 3 January 2013.
+He was the chairman of the Fourteenth Finance Commission of India since 3 January 2013 and served there till 25 November 2017.

 Reddy was appointed the twenty-first governor of the Reserve Bank of India on 6 September 2003 and served in that position for five years.